dapperbeing94/vedic-mastery-study/03_PROJECT_MANAGEMENT/protocols/READ_ONLY_KNOWLEDGE_BASE_PROTOCOL.md

 ## 1. PURPOSE

-This protocol defines the rules and procedures for interacting with the Vedic Mastery Study v2.0 knowledge base in a **read-only** capacity.
+This protocol defines the rules and procedures for interacting with the Vedic Mastery Study v2.0 knowledge base in our Supabase database in a **read-only** capacity.
 Its purpose is to allow for safe, non-destructive querying, exploration, and synthesis of the existing knowledge without any risk of modifying the underlying data.

 **This protocol is intended for tasks that require drawing conclusions from the existing knowledge base, not for adding new knowledge.**